 Shekhawati, as the name suggests is the land of Shekhawat Rajputs.
 The term Shekhawati directly relates to its founding father MahaRao Shekha Ji, the literal meaning of word Shekha+Wati in local language means the garden of MahaRao Shekha, descendants of Shekha Ji are called Shekhawat Rajputs.
 The Shekhawat Rajputs ruled this area for more than 500 years.
 Other than the Rajput community, Marwaris (the business class)and Agrarian communities like Jats and Malis have played important role in growth and prosperity of Shekhawati circuit.
 You can read more about History of Shekhawati at this page..

 Shekhawati Tourismstyle="text-align: justify;">Until two decades back Shekhawati was not much popular as it is today among the tourists due to lesser awareness about the area.
 Now the aggressive marketing by tour operators, liberal policies of government have changed the scenario all together.
-There are many hotels and resorts catering the tourist’s needs.
+There are many hotels, guest houses and resorts catering the tourist’s needs.
 Internet technology have further revolutionized the momentum.
 More and more people are coming to Shekhawati every year, the composition of domestic and international travelers is equal in numbers.
 In the fast paced life and improved modes of transportation, Shekhawati projected herself as weekend excursion for people of Delhi NCR and Jaipur.
 We have consolidated Shekhawati travel information on this website to assist travelers to plan their visit to Shekhawati.

 How to reach Shekhawatityle="text-align: justify;">You can reach Shekhawati by air, rail and road.
 The nearest airports are of Jaipur and New Delhi.
 The area is well-connected by Road..Read more here to understand the routes to reach Shekhawati.
 We also have created a Distance Calculator for your ease to calculate the distance and understand the route map to reach Shekhawati.
 Please check with Railway Authorities before commencing your journey as a meter gauge to broad gauge conversion going on in the region and trains are not operating due to this up-gradation activity started in year 2012.
 Location of Shekhawati is in North-West Rajasthan.

 Weather of Shekhawatityle="text-align: justify;">The best time to visit Shekhawati are the months from October – March every year.
 The temperature of Shekhawati varies from very low to high depending upon the months you are visiting this place.
 In summers the mercury goes up to 45-47 degree Celsius in the region, but still the nights are relatively cool in the summers.
 One should carry a lot of packaged water in summers to avoid dehydration.
 Monsoon is moderate, you would not face heavy rains or like that.
 Here is the detailed climate report of Shekhawati.
 As mentioned earlier winters are the best time to visit this beautiful land